-I’m Kaylee Johnson, a doctoral candidate, research assistant, and teaching assistant in the Department of Political Science at the University of Massachusetts Amherst.
+I’m Dr. Kaylee Johnson, a graduate of the doctoral program in Political Science at the University of Massachusetts Amherst.
 Welcome!

-Outside of academia, I am an avid baker, constantly listening to music (especially 60s and 70s rock, and early 90s/early 00s alt).
+Outside of academia, I am an avid baker, constantly listening to music (especially 60s and 70s rock, and early 90s/early 00s alt) while being covered in flour.
 Feel free to drop me a message!